 Recently a lawsuit was filed in federal court concerning an invasive search by police officers.
-Thankfully it doesn’t concern the Sacramento area directly, but being a federal case, it could have an impact nationwide.
+Being a federal case, it could have an impact nationwide.
 Police in New Castle Pennsylvania are accused of a terrible violation of human rights normally seen in third world dictatorships.
 With the increase in police militarization and the growing divide between law enforcers and citizens, it isn’t hard to imagine this brazen disregard for human dignity in any police department in the U.S. When you are accused of a crime, don’t expect police to stop until they find something, anything, to charge you with.
 In the eyes of law enforcers, violation of civil rights is justified if it results in a conviction, no matter how trivial.

 Officially, Kimberlee Rae Carbone was pulled over for improper use of her turn signal.
 The real reason for the stop was that her passenger entered an apartment briefly before reentering her vehicle.
 The turn signal violation was simply a pretext to search for drugs.
 Both Carbone and her passenger denied having any drugs then invoked her right to remain silent.
 The police officers claim to have smelled burnt marijuana; again, regardless of the presence or absence of any smell, the police can claim there was a smell as a pretext to search.
 There are no repercussions for officers who “smell” marijuana or alcohol as an excuse to search.